spatie/laravel-event-sourcing/docs/advanced-usage/replaying-events.md

  php artisan event-projector:replay
  ```

- You can also projectors by using the `--projector` option.
+ You can also specify projectors by using the `--projector` option.
 All stored events will be passed only to that projector.

  ```bash
   php artisan event-projector:replay --projector=App\\Projectors\\AccountBalanceProjector